awsdocs/iam-user-guide/doc_source/id_users_create.md

 1. \(Optional\) Add custom attributes to the user by attaching tags\.
 For more information, see [Managing Tags on IAM Entities \(AWS CLI or AWS API\)](id_tags.md#id_tags_procs-cli-api)\.

-1. \(Optional\) Give the user permission to manage his or her own security credentials\.
+1. \(Optional\) Give the user permission to manage their own security credentials\.
 For more information, see [AWS: Allows MFA\-Authenticated IAM Users to Manage Their Own Credentials on the My Security Credentials Page](reference_policies_examples_aws_my-sec-creds-self-manage.md)\.

 ## Creating IAM Users \(AWS API\)<a name="id_users_create_api"></a>